Total GCC healthcare spending is expected to hit $69 billion by 2020

 - GCC governments are expected to spend and invest significantly more in the healthcare sector by 2020

-The face of innovation is changing because of a significant shift toward service and software offerings and away from product-based offerings.
 By 2020, companies will have shifted the majority of their R&D spending to service and software offerings according to the 2016 Global Innovation 1000 Study from Strategy&, formerly Booz & Company, part of the PwC network.
 The top reason for changing the focus of R&D budgets is to stay competitive according to companies cited.
 Indeed, according to our study companies which allocated 25 percent more of their R&D budgets to software offerings than their competitors reported faster revenue growth.

 Trends in R&D Globally